dwood2020/webpage-element-watcher/README.md

 #### Configuration

 The entire application is constructed from the TOML configuration file `app.cfg` (See TOML language specs [here](https://toml.io/en/) if desired).
+Each webpage and its HTML element that shall be watched is referred to as a `Job`.
+Jobs are continuously executed in periodic intervals.
+[**XPath Syntax**](https://www.w3schools.com/xml/xpath_syntax.asp) is used to identify the HTML page element whos content shall be watched.

 Configuration parameters are briefly explained below:

 - `interval_seconds`: The time interval in which the jobs are executed in seconds (see below).
 Min.
 60.